Adult Faith Formation

 Do you seek to grow in your understanding of the Catholic faith?
 Do you seek to grow as a leader?

 The Ecclesial Lay Ministry (ELM) program is a foundational program designed to help prepare interested persons for leadership positions in the Church.
 It is rooted in service to the Church and designed to engage Catholic adults seeking to discern their roles.
 ELM is comprised of a spiritual component, a theological/academic component and a pastoral/professional skills component.
 These elements are designed to respond to a person’s call to holiness, renewal, ongoing conversion and ecclesial leadership in ministry.
-View upcoming offerings and to learn how to register.
+Learn how to register by clicking here.